mangalam-research/btw/tech_notes.rst

     [Upgrade anything that needs upgrading.]
     $ make

-See below for specific cases.
+See below for specific upgrade cases.

 0.0.2 to 0.1.0
 --------------